 AtriaNet Calculates the Chamber Volume and Diameter with Clinical-Level Precision

-AtriaNet is able to efficiently generate accurate measure calculations directly from its automatic segmentations.
+AtriaNet is able to efficiently generate accurate atrial measure calculations directly from its automatic segmentations.
 We compared the percentage accuracy between the AtriaNet atrial diameter and volume predictions against those calculated from the expert segmentations in all three datasets.
 In the cine-MRI dataset, the diameter and volume errors were consistent for each atrial chamber, yielding accuracies of 97% for the RA and 96% for the LA (Fig. 3a).
 The errors in the CE-MRI datasets were marginally lower for the RA at 93% for both measures, and higher for the LA which had a volume accuracy of 94% and a diameter accuracy of 96% (Fig. 3b).
 Similar to the segmentation evaluation, the accuracies on the CE-MRIs were lower on average, although this was less noticeable, especially for the LA.
 Surprisingly, AtriaNet achieved higher accuracies for estimating the diameter and volume of the predicted atrial segmentation compared to the accuracy in predicting the actual segmentation themselves.
 This implied a lower propensity for errors when AtriaNet is used to compute important metrics for phenotyping.

 To further validate the clinical utility of our pipeline, we compared AtriaNet chamber measurement predictions with clinical measures reported by radiologists in 2D echocardiography of the same patients at Waikato (Fig. 3c).
 Specifically, we compared the correlation between the estimated areas in the AtriaNet 3D segmentation predictions against the areas measured from the echocardiography scans.
 The areas were estimated from the AtriaNet segmentations by reversing the commonly used bi-plane equation given the volume and diameter of the atrial chambers.
 Fig. 3c shows the relationship between the CE-MRI derived areas and the echocardiography-derived areas.
 The measurements for the both the LA and RA had statistically significant and strong Pearson’s correlations of 0.8 (p = 0.01).
 We also compared the correlations directly between the predicted volume/diameter with the echocardiography areas (Supplemental Fig. XXX).
 Both the volume and diameter were correlated with the area for the LA (correlation > 0.7, p < 0.05).
 The RA volume also had a high correlation (correlation = 0.8, p = 0.01), while the diameter was weakly correlated (correlation = 0.5, p = 0.19).
 The strong correlations demonstrated the AtriaNet predictions closely matched the values measured clinically, with slight variations being attributed to the different imaging modalities used.